 Many dogs will feel they have a right to be on your bed, especially if they sleep in it with you.
-If your dog sleeps in your bed, he sees it as HIS bed.
-When he sees you and a partner playing on it, he thinks he has every right to join in.
+If your dog sleeps in your bed, they see it as their bed.
+When they see you and a partner playing on it, they think they should get to join in.

 To curb this behavior, start training your pup to get off your bed when told.
-Give your dog their own space–preferably their own dog bed in a separate room –and reward them for going there when told.
+Give your dog their own space–preferably their own dog bed–and reward them for going there when told.

 Every dog owner has tried the simple solution of shutting the dog out of the room.
 For some, this works.
-For most, it induces a mood killing soundtrack of whines, howls, and banging scratches on the door.
+For most, it induces a mood killing soundtrack of whines, howls, and scratches on the door.

 Agree to have designated “alone time” where the dog is in a separate room, in their crate, or out with a dog walker so you truly are spending time alone.
-And as fun as it is to take your pup along on outdoor dates, set dates specifically where they stay home.
+And as fun as it is to take your pup along on outdoor dates, set dates specifically where they stay home, too.

-A trainer can help your dog learn that you do not need to be “protected” and that your partner is someone they can trust and get along with.
-It may be expensive, but if your partner is someone you anticipate will be in your life for a long time, it is worth it.
+A trainer can help your dog learn that you do not always need to be “protected” and that your partner is someone they can trust and get along with.
+It may be expensive, but if your partner is someone you anticipate will be in your life for a long time, it’s worth it.

 Instead of succumbing to guilt, remind yourself that you are a human being with needs.
 What you are doing is healthy and normal, and your dog has absolutely no idea what transpired.